-The Levinson Foundation is a Jewish family foundation incorporated in 1955 by Max Levinson, a Philadelphia businessman and philanthropist.
+The Levinson Foundation is a private foundation incorporated in 1955 by Max Levinson, a Philadelphia businessman and philanthropist.
 We make grants to nonprofit organizations committed to developing a more just, caring, ecological and resilient world.

+Grant amounts are up to $30,000.
 Our funding is distributed among three categories:

 Environment: including Protection of Ecosystems and Biological Diversity; the Elimination of Fossil Fuels; Resiliency and Climate Change; Oceans and Forests; Environmental Justice and the Development of Environmental Movements.

 Social: including the Promotion of a Democratic, Equitable, Just and Nonviolent Society; Protection of Civil and Human Rights; Immigration Reform and Drug Policy; Alternative Media and Youth Leadership Development.

 Jewish: including Jewish Culture, Religion, and Spirituality; Jewish Community; and Yiddish.

 We accept proposals by invitation only.
 To determine eligibility please submit a Letter of Inquiry.